 Ideal length of stay: 1 night

-Directions: Allow 30 minutes to cover the 12km to or from Jomo Kenyatta International Airport (JKIA), or an hour in the morning rush hour.
+Directions: Allow up to an hour to cover the 12km to or from Jomo Kenyatta International Airport (JKIA), or up to an hour and a half during the rush hour.
 For Wilson Airport, although only 6km away, allow an hour during daylight hours (main hours of Airport operation).